-Autism Speaks has launched the Preclinical Autism Consortium for Therapeutics (PACT) in collaboration with leading autism researchers at the University of California-Davis MIND Institute, Boston Children’s Hospital and Houston’s Baylor College of Medicine.
+Autism Speaks has launched the Preclinical Autism Consortium for Therapeutics (PACT) in collaboration with leading autism researchers at the University of California-Davis MIND Institute, Boston Children’s Hospital and Tennessee's Vanderbilt Univeristy.

 “This unprecedented consortium is dedicated to advancing the discovery and development of treatments for individuals with autism” says Daniel Smith, Autism Speaks senior director of discovery neuroscience.
 The unmet medical needs of individuals with autism are profound, he adds.
 Yet currently there are no FDA-approved medicines for treating the disorder’s core symptoms.